 Maybe our guest just needs a little encouragement to put down the beer stein and have a healthy snack.
 I casually attempt to place the tainted food a bit more within reach.

-He is not swayed by apples and crockery flying all over the pub, however, and soon goes back outside to sit on the bench and continue his habit of not dying.
+He is not swayed by apples and crockery levitating all over the pub, however, and soon goes back outside to sit on the bench and continue his habit of not dying.
 The guard returns, but again he only drinks.
 The innkeeper, I notice, is a protected NPC, an unkillable quest-giver, so even if she does eat an apple she won't keel over.
 And there's simply no other visitors to assassinate.

-Well, I spent roughly six in-game days crouching in various taverns in the hopes that everyone would eat my deadly murder apples, and only had one taker, and quite frankly, watching him twitch and die wasn't even as much fun as I'd hoped.
+Well, I spent roughly six in-game days crouching in various taverns in the hopes that everyone would eat my murder apples, and only had one taker, and quite frankly, watching him twitch and die wasn't even as much fun as I'd hoped.

 Only one thing left to do.
 This is Food Week after all, and I hate to see good apples go to waste.
 I step outside, take a bite, and say goodbye.